md685-njit/Assignment-1/A1_HANDOUT.md

 ### Part 1.
 Set up and verify the environment

 1. Read `README.md` from start to finish before you run anything.
-2. Follow README sections 1 through 6: install the tools, create your private repository, and create the Python environment.
+2. Follow README sections 1 through 6: install the tools, create your public repository, and create the Python environment.
 3. Start Docker, then run the verification command from README section 7:

    ```text